My goal is to make the buying and selling process as easy as possible.

 Buying & Selling Tips

-* DO use a real estate agent to help with your purchase - my services as a buyer's agent are FREE and I'll be on YOUR side.
+* DO use a real estate agent to help with your purchase - having your own agent makes the search much easier and I'll be on YOUR side.
 Agents know where some of the best deals are and can give advice about location, inspections, and many other aspects of buying a home.
 Also, entering into a negotiation without representation puts you at a disadvantage.
 Real estate agents are experienced negotiators and can handle the details for you through closing.

 * Get pre-approved by a lender BEFORE you go shopping for a home!
 This lets you know if you will qualify for a loan, if you have credit issues, and exactly how much house you can afford.
 Saves time for both you and your real estate agent, not to mention the disappointment of missing out on a home because of loan or credit issues.